WFL v2 now shipping. Features for v2 are unchanged from v1, but v2 has upgraded hardware to permit new features in future firmware updates.

 - Meteobridge Pro Red can receive data direct from sensor transmitters and so dispenses with any need for a console + logger (of course you can still run a standard console alongside MB Pro Red should you wish to do so);

-WFL offers features comparable to the basic features in the Meteobridge products but lacks the more powerful MB scripting features and so is able to do less itself in the way of advanced data processing.
+In summary: WFL offers features comparable to the basic features in the Meteobridge products but lacks the more powerful MB scripting features and so is able to do less itself in the way of advanced data processing.
 For applications other than simple uploads to weather networks such as Weather Underground, WFL will typically be used in conjunction with software running on another computer whereas MB offers more of a standalone solution.
-Pricing of the WFL is roughly comparable to the costs of setting up a basic Meteobridge unit, while being substantially less than the MB Pro Red unit.
+Pricing of the WFL is roughly comparable to the costs of setting up a basic Meteobridge unit, while being substantially less than either Nano or the MB Pro Red unit.